gianmarco-aversano/gianmarco-aversano.github.io/_posts/2023-12-12-differential-privacy.md

 See [Opacus](https://opacus.ai/).
 They already do an excellent job.

-Here, I proivide a code snippet to create a PyTorch Lightning callback that implements DP.
+Here, I provide a code snippet to create a PyTorch Lightning callback that implements DP.

 ```python
 from loguru import logger